COMCIFS/Structure_Prediction_Dictionary/README.md

 We encourage the community to contribute to both the dictionaries and the shared landscapes.

-* For Dictionaries: If you believe a data field is missing or a description could be improved, please open an issue or submit a pull request with your suggested changes.
+* For Dictionaries: If you believe a data field is missing or a description could be improved, please open an issue or, via a fork, submit a pull request with your suggested changes.
 Alternatively, write to _nfrancia@ccdc.cam.ac.uk_.

 * For CSP Methods: Please follow the submission guidelines to add your CSP landscape to the